spotify/scio/site/src/paradox/Getting-Started.md

 - `--workerDiskType` - specify SSD for jobs with really expensive shuffles.
 See a list of disk types [here](https://cloud.google.com/compute/docs/reference/latest/diskTypes).
 Also see this [page](https://cloud.google.com/compute/docs/disks/performance) about persistent disk size and type.
 - `--network` - specify this if you use VPN to communicate with external services, e.g. HDFS on an on-premise cluster.

-More Dataflow pipeline specific options available can be found in [`DataflowPipelineOptions`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/dataflow/options/DataflowPipelineOptions.html) and super interfaces.
-Some more useful ones are from [`DataflowPipelineWorkerPoolOptions`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/dataflow/options/DataflowPipelineWorkerPoolOptions.html).
+More Dataflow pipeline specific options available can be found in @javadoc[`DataflowPipelineOptions`](org.apache.beam.runners.dataflow.options.DataflowPipelineOptions) and super interfaces.
+Some more useful ones are from @javadoc[`DataflowPipelineWorkerPoolOptions`](org.apache.beam.runners.dataflow.options.DataflowPipelineWorkerPoolOptions).

-[`DataflowWorkerHarnessOptions#getWorkerCacheMb`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/dataflow/options/DataflowWorkerHarnessOptions.html#getWorkerCacheMb--) affects side input performance but needs an extra step to enable.
+@javadoc[`DataflowWorkerHarnessOptions#getWorkerCacheMb`](org.apache.beam.runners.dataflow.options.DataflowWorkerHarnessOptions#getWorkerCacheMb--) affects side input performance but needs an extra step to enable.
 See this @ref[FAQ item](FAQ.md#how-do-i-improve-side-input-performance-).

 There are a few more experimental settings that might help specific scenarios:
 - `--experiments=shuffle_mode=service` - use external [shuffle service](https://cloud.google.com/dataflow/service/dataflow-service-desc#cloud-dataflow-shuffle) instead of local disk